EddieAbbondanzio/eddieabbondanz.io/content/post/tools/hf-30-5-lid-lock-delete-mod/index.md

 ![](./images/3a.png)
 2. Empty out the top of your toolbox.
 This is also probably a good time to give it a small clean up.
 ![](./images/3b.jpg)
-3. Drill out the rivets holding the locking mechanisms in place.
+3. Drill out the rivets holding the locking mechanisms in place with a 3/16 drill bit.
 There's 4 rivets per side to remove.
 If you drill slowly you should be able to remove them without much damage to the box itself.
 ![](./images/4.jpg)
 ![](./images/5.jpg)
 4. Pull the lock covers off.